bitfield/script/CONTRIBUTING.md

 The final reason is that it's tempting to over-elaborate a design and add all sorts of bells and whistles that nobody actually wants.
 Simple APIs are best.
 If you think of an enhancement, but it's not needed for your use case, leave it out.
 Things can always be enhanced later if necessary.

+# Stop

+Stop here until you've raised the issue with a use case, we've discussed it and agreed a solution design, and I've given you the go-ahead to write a PR.

+Once those things have happened, you can get cracking.

+# AI policy

+Use of AI is fine.
+Disclose it if you like.

 # Coding standards

 A library is easier to use, and easier for contributors to work on, if it has a consistent, unified style, approach, and layout.
 Here are a few hints on how to make a `script` PR that will be accepted right away.

 ## Tests

-It goes without saying, but I'll say it anyway, that you must provide comprehensive tests for your feature.
+It goes without saying, but I'll say it anyway, that you should provide comprehensive tests for your feature.
 Code coverage doesn't need to be 100% (that's a waste of time and effort), but it does need to be very good.
 The [awesome-go](https://github.com/avelino/awesome-go) collection (which `script` is part of) mandates at least 80% coverage, and I'd rather it were 90% or better.

 Test data should go in the `testdata` directory.
 If you create a file of data for input to your method, name it `method_name.input.txt`.
 If you create a 'golden' file (of correct output, to compare with the output from your method) name it `method_name.golden.txt`.
 This will help keep things organised.